beolabs-io/SICK-Sensor-LMS1XX/README.md

 # SICK-Sensor-LMS1XX

-A C#.NET class to communicate with SICK SENSOR LMS1xx from www.sick.com
+A C#.NET class to communicate with SICK 2D LiDAR SENSOR LMS1xx from www.sick.com